Sabikun-Nahar-Shorna/BLOCKCHAIN_BASED_PRODUCT_AUTHENTICATION_SYSTEM/README.md

 > contract address:    0xBA3cCf2eDC797aD42fA2Fa4659c5CC85Bd9A7724
 ```
 6. Go to `_app.tsx` and paste the address in the following line of code
 ```tsx
 const ProductAuthContract = new web3.eth.Contract(ProductAuthJSON.abi as any, "<contract_address>", {from: accounts[0], gas: 300000})
 ```
 7. Run `npm run dev` to start the frontend site.
 8. Login with any valid email and password
 9. In order to scan the qr code the site has to be accessed via a mobile device. [adb](https://www.xda-developers.com/install-adb-windows-macos-linux/) must be installed for that.
 10. Once installed connect the mobile device using USB, and turn on the USB debugging option.
-Type the following command in the terminal
+Type the following command in the terminal.
 ```txt
 adb reverse tcp:3000 tcp:3000 && adb reverse tcp:8545 tcp:8545
 ```